 When I thought about the question of who I am, the first role I am very proud of being is "as a mum".
-I have a lovely daughter named xiao xiao, now 8 years old, and a son named Michael.
+I have a lovely daughter, now 10 years old, and a son 2 years old.
 They have been giving me lots of inspiration and love to enjoy and beloved as a mum every day.
 Secondly, I consider myself as an educator, being honoured to study, teach, and learn from my students in different ages, from early 20s to late 60s.
 This role blesses me to have chance in the fast learning curve and be appreciated with such a destiny.
 Thirdly, I am very very lucky to be a scientist in economic and management fields, working with many excellent scholars and practitioners, and allowing me to overview the phenomena across countries and over centuries.
 Finally, I enjoy very much my role as an education entrepreneur in the business education sector, being an associate dean at one the top business schools in the world.
 The chance for me to work in such a role has significantly pushed up my capability and helped me understand the necessity of the eco-system and the meaning of looking after stakeholders.

 Over years as someone taking many roles in parallel, I always remind myself of the importance of being humble and being of self-consciousness.
 It indeed takes a long time to learn how to be retrospective and same time to be looking forward.
 From my studies into Buddhism and Taoism, I have learned to connect myself to others and their environment learned to self-improve through reflection and being proactive.
 The process is of high correspondence in each of the leadership roles for which I have been responsible.